Jeong-Jaeyun/Qbm-inspired-AI-in-Marin-port-Security-for-Spoofing/README.md

 # License & Copyright

-© UCS LAB.
+© SysCore LAB.
 All rights reserved.

 This code and associated research materials are the intellectual property of UCS LAB.
 Unauthorized copying, redistribution, or commercial use without explicit permission is prohibited.